Ashkelon: Palestinian conflict with modern Ashkelon

+On October 10, 2023, during the Gaza war, Abu Obaida, spokesperson for Hamas, warned all citizens of Ashkelon to evacuate before 5:00 P.M. local time via a post to his Telegram channel.
+Once the deadline hit, Hamas launched a barrage of missiles towards Ashkelon.

 Demographics

-In the early years, the city was primarily settled by Mizrahi Jews, who fled to Israel after being expelled from Muslim lands.
+In the early years, the city was primarily inhabited by Mizrahi Jews, who moved to Israel after being expelled or migrating from Muslim lands.
 Today, Mizrahi Jews still constitute the majority of the population.
 In the early 1950s, many South African Jews settled in Ashkelon, establishing the Afridar neighbourhood.
 They were followed by an influx of immigrants from the United Kingdom.
 During the 1990s, the city received additional arrivals of Ethiopian Jews and Russian Jews.